What are Helicobacter pylori?

 What is the treatment?

-Treatment of H. pylori infection involves taking several medications for 7 to 14 days (“Triple therapy”), eg, a proton-pump inhibitor (inhibitor of stomach acid secretion) such as omeprazole 40mg once daily, amoxicillin 1g twice daily and clarithromycin 500mg twice daily.
+Treatment of H. pylori infection involves taking several medications for 7 to 14 days ('triple therapy'), for example, a proton-pump inhibitor (inhibitor of stomach acid secretion) such as omeprazole 40mg once daily, amoxicillin 1g twice daily and clarithromycin 500mg twice daily.

 Treatment cures up to 90% of individuals.